 The most common response I get while chatting with clients regarding KPIs is “revenue“.

 Of course, revenue growth is the ultimate goal for almost any business.
 But it is achievable through multiple channels.
 Each representing a chain of techniques and events leading to a sale or a conversion.

 The lack of direction — and the vagueness of a strategy — won’t lead to a tight process, a measurable one that gets the job done.

-Which is why professional marketers outline
+This is why professional marketers outline